Aura (Lady Gaga song): Background and development

 Development of Gaga's third studio album, Artpop, began shortly after the release of Born This Way (2011); by the following year, its concepts were "beginning to flourish" as Gaga collaborated with producers Fernando Garibay and DJ White Shadow.
 As the singer embarked on her Born This Way Ball tour, she began collaborating with disc jockey Zedd.
 In October 2012, when asked by DJ Calvin Harris about her work with Zedd, Gaga sent a cryptic Twitter message: "Were all good [Zedd] miss you buddy been listening to **rq* all day".
 The abbreviated word was assumed to refer to a song title.
 About a year later, a demo from Gaga's Artpop sessions leaked with the song, entitled "Burqa"; however, it was presumed to have a two-part title.

 The song's real name was revealed as "Aura", originating from a demo by the Israeli psychedelic musical duo Infected Mushroom.
 In an interview with the Israeli weekly newspaper B'Sheva, the duo detailed the song's conception.
 Gaga had reportedly visited Zedd's studio while he was working on music with Infected Mushroom.
 She liked the first demo she heard, which was for "Aura".
 Zedd later called the duo, saying that Gaga wanted the song for Artpop.
 They deliberated for some time, torn between maintaining their artistic integrity by not collaborating with mainstream artists and the possibility of a "lifelong pension" from the track's royalties.
 Infected Mushroom decided to give it to Gaga, but wanted to be credited under an alias.
 The singer was opposed, and wanted the group's real name in the credits.
 According to Gaga, she wrote the song as an accompaniment to an app being developed for Artpop and it was inspired by her different facets:

 So this song is about me basically saying that just because all of those things are there [it] doesn't mean that there is not sort of the same person underneath.
 And then, also that these veils, they are really just protecting me from the thing that I held the most sacred, which is my creativity ...
 My Aura is the way that I deal with my insanity and I feel quite insane, so this song sounds very insane ...
 Everyone thinks that everything I do is a statement but some times I'm just moved by something passionate and I want to express it.

 To promote the 2013 American action-comedy film Machete Kills (in which Gaga appeared as La Chameleón), its producers used the song in a commercial and created a lyric video which was uploaded on Vevo and YouTube on October 9, 2013.
-The video contains images and clips from the film.
+Due to "Aura"'s streaming activity, the song debuted at number 28 on the US Billboard Dance/Electronic Songs for the week ending October 26, 2013, before the release of Artpop.